ivan-jb-mak/ivan-jb-mak/README.md

 <br />
 <br />
 Hi, I'm Ivan Mak, a passionate self-taught Full Stack web developer and a Mechatronics postgraduate student from Ontario Tech University 🎓.
 My passion for software lies with thinking of useful and innovative ideas and making them come true with elegant interfaces.
-Over the past 6 months I have gone through and completed the open-source web development bootcamp called [The Odin Project](https://www.theodinproject.com)
+Over the past 6 months I have gone through and completed the open-source web development bootcamp called [The Odin Project](https://www.theodinproject.com), while specializing in the Full Stack Javascript Path.
+I have learned a lot from the curriculum and am now learning different technologies for other tech stacks for full stack applications.

 ### I am...
 * 🎓 Postgraduate Mechatronics Engineering student and self taught developer